The Vermont Statutes Online

 § 9702.
 General powers of the Commissioner

 (a) In addition to other powers granted in this chapter, the Commissioner may:

-(1) Extend, for cause shown by general rule or individual authorization, the time of filing any return for a period not exceeding three months on such terms and conditions as the Commissioner may require;
+(1) extend, for cause shown by general rule or individual authorization, the time of filing any return for a period not exceeding three months on the terms and conditions as the Commissioner may require;

-(3) Require any person required to collect tax to keep detailed records of all receipts, amusement charges, received, charged or accrued, including those claimed to be nontaxable, and also of the nature, type, value, and amount of all purchases, sales, admissions, and other facts relevant in determining the amount of tax due and to furnish that information upon request to the Commissioner;
+(3) require any person required to collect tax to keep detailed records of all receipts, amusement charges, received, charged, or accrued, including those claimed to be nontaxable, and also of the nature, type, value, and amount of all purchases, sales, admissions, and other facts relevant in determining the amount of tax due and to furnish that information upon request to the Commissioner; and

-(4) Publish and maintain, as he or she deems necessary, lists of specific items of tangible personal property which are found to be exempt from tax under section 9741 of this title;
+(4) publish and maintain, as the Commissioner deems necessary, lists of specific items of tangible personal property that are found to be exempt from tax under section 9741 of this title.

-(b) Any examination under oath conducted by the Commissioner may, in his or her discretion, be reduced to writing and willful false testimony therein shall be deemed perjury and be punishable as such.
+(b) Any examination under oath conducted by the Commissioner may, in the Commissioner’s discretion, be reduced to writing, and willful false testimony under oath shall be deemed perjury and be punishable as such.